 Study 2 The impact of previous experiences of identity theft and representativeness of comparator groups

-Previous research has shown that comparative optimism judgements may be influenced by not only who the comparator group is and how socially close they are to the participant (Perloff & Fetzer, 1986) but also the size of the comparator group (Price et al., 2006).
+Previous research has shown that comparative optimism judgements may be influenced by, not only who the comparator groups are and how socially close they are to the participant (Perloff & Fetzer, 1986) but also, the size of the comparator group (Price et al., 2006).
 Specifically, as group size increases so too does the effect of comparative optimism judgements for the self (Price et al., 2006).
 Relatedly, it is often not clear in previous research the extent to which the individual the participant thinks about when completing measures of comparative optimism is representative of the group participants are being asked about.
-For example, when participants are asked to report the likelihood of a group experiencing an event, it is not always clear the extent to which participants believe the individual is representative of the group.
+For example, when participants are asked to report the likelihood of an individual from a particular group experiencing an event, it is not always clear the extent to which participants believe that the individual is representative of the group.
 Therefore, in Study 2, we addressed these limitations by: (a) extending the number of comparator groups and (b) including a measure to assess the extent to which an individual is a representative member of the comparator group.

-Given the lack of developmental differences for judgements about the likelihood of experiencing online risk evident in Study 1, Study 2 focused exclusively on emerging adults.
-Focusing on emerging adults was appropriate as this age group has a higher reported prevalence of identity theft (Holt & Turner, 2012) which addresses a limitation of Study 1 pertaining to whether online identity theft has happened to participants (Harris & Hahn, 2011).
+Given the lack of developmental differences for judgements about the likelihood of experiencing online identity theft evident in Study 1, Study 2 focused exclusively on emerging adults defined through their status as university students.
+Focusing on emerging adults was appropriate as this age group has a higher reported prevalence of identity theft (Holt & Turner, 2012) which addresses a limitation of Study 1 pertaining to whether identity theft has happened to participants (Harris & Hahn, 2011).
 Specifically, previous research has suggested that prior experiences of online privacy risks reduce an individual’s optimistic bias for future online privacy risks (Cho et al., 2010).
 Moreover, Sheppherd et al. (2013) also caution against minority under sampling when exploring optimistic judgements - an artefact that may occur if only a very small proportion of the sample have experienced the event in question and a disproportionally large amount of the sample have not experienced the event.
 Therefore, in Study 2, participants were asked to report their experiences of identity theft.

 As well as potentially influencing optimistic judgements about the likelihood of experiencing online identity theft, previous experiences of identity theft may also be associated with behavioural changes and fear.
 For example, Anderson et al. (2008) proposed that an individual’s level of concern about protecting their personal data, and avoiding identity theft, may prompt individuals to avoid online transactions.
 Fear of identity theft also significantly impacts online purchasing behaviour (Jordan et al., 2018) and the propensity to engage in online transactions (Jibril et al., 2020; Walsh et al., 2019) with those who fear identity theft being less likely to engage in online purchasing and online transactions.
 Together, this unwillingness to engage with online purchasing because of a fear of identity theft can negatively impact e-commerce (Walsh et al., 2019).
 Therefore, in Study 2, we explored: (a) the relationship between previous experiences of online identity theft and optimistic beliefs about the likelihood of experiencing online identity theft and (b) whether fear of identity theft mediated this relationship.